TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-performance.md

 # ExpressRoute Performance Issues

 Azure provides stable and fast ways to connect from your on-premises network to Azure.
 Methods like Site-to-Site VPN and ExpressRoute are successfully used by customers large and small to run their businesses in Azure.
-But what happens when performance doesn't meet your expectation or previous experience?
-This document can help standardize the way you test and baseline your specific environment:
+What happens when performance doesn't meet your expectation or previous experience?
+The documents below can help standardize the way you test and baseline your specific environment.

 ## **Recommended Documents**